Where to Go in Tuscany

 Among the city’s highlights is the central Piazza Grande with the Vasari Loggia, the Palazzo della Fraternita dei Laici, Arezzo Cathedral, and Corso Italia, lined with boutiques and shops selling antiques.

-Many scenes of the award-winning movie “La Vita è Bella” were shot in Arezzo’s historic center.
+Many scenes of the award-winning movie “La Vita è Bella” were shot in the town's center.

 Located in the Province of Arezzo, Cortona is set atop a hill full of Medieval and Renaissance buildings.
 Cortona’s main draw is the surrounding countryside, where the popular movie “Under the Tuscan Sun” was shot.